We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 How to Cut Wine Bottles

 When the glass is breaking later on, the energy inside the bottle will look to crack at the weakest point, hence the scoring.
 As I said, I don’t have many professional tools for cutting glass.
-Having a scoring tool (view example on Amazon) would have been incredible, but I’m very cheap.
+Having a scoring tool would have been useful, but I’m cheap.
 So I just crossed my fingers and hoped to keep a steady hand, as I scratched a circle around the circumference of the bottle with my glass drill bit.

 There are a few methods.
 This semi-famous YouTube video advises pouring boiling water over the bottle, but that didn’t work for me when I tried it.